philcifone/libaraxia/README.md

 A self hosted personal library catalog.
 Accessible via web app to easily list, add, edit, and delete books from one's personal collection.

 This is a beginner project I'm developing to solve a personal need.
+It is a super basic CRUD application.
 I'm not much of a developer, and I am learning as I go.
 Thus, if you find this interesting or useful and want to offer feedback I will happily listen!

 ## Frontend: